 The penalty associated with an overdraft.

 Provided by financial institutions to generally approve and pay overdraft transactions when the account holder does not have enough funds to cover the transactions in return for a fee.

-A controversial Keynesian economics theory, which proposes that if everyone tries to save more during a recession, then aggregate demand will fall.
-As a result, the theory argues everyone would grow poorer instead of richer due to the decreases in aggregate consumption, saving, earnings, and economic growth.
+A controversial Keynesian economics theory that proposes that if everyone tries to save more during a recession, aggregate demand will fall.
+As a result, the theory argues everyone would grow poorer instead of richer due to the decreases in aggregate consumption and economic growth.

 A license that gives the inventor of a new product the exclusive right to sell it for a specific period of time.

 A small, short-term loan that is intended to cover a borrower’s expenses until his or her next payday.
 May also be called a paycheck advance or a payday advance.

 Amounts subtracted from gross pay.

 Per person.
 Determined by dividing the total quantity by the total population.

 Gross domestic product (GDP) divided by the total population of a country.